Nähmaschinenwerk Wittenberge

 Is photography allowed?

-Photography policies can vary, so it’s recommended to check with staff upon arrival regarding any restrictions.
+Photography policies can vary, so it’s best to check the official website or inquire upon arrival regarding any restrictions.

 Are there guided tours?

 Guided tours may be available, providing deeper insights into the factory’s history.
-It’s best to inquire ahead of your visit.
+Check the official website for details on scheduling and availability.

 What’s the best time to visit?